rkelner/rkelner/README.md

 # Greetings! 👋
 ## Welcome to a new project for sharing data analysis within the U of U EM Med Ed Fellowship Research Group
-### Please find the data analysis in progress below:
+Please find data analyses below:
 [Student Eval Data (in progress)](Student-Eval-Data-Summary.html)
 \
 \